jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/When/task.md

-Let's add one more function that helps to solve the task.
+Let's add one more function to help us solve the task.

 ### Task

-Implement the `applyFilter` function, which accepts a picture, and a filter name, applies the `trimPicture` function to the picture and finally applies the given filter, and returns the updated picture.
-To apply a filter, just call one of the already defined functions `applyBordersFilter` or `applySquaredFilter`.
+Implement the `applyFilter` function.
+It accepts a picture and a filter name, applies the `trimPicture` function to the picture, then applies the specified filter, and finally returns the updated picture.
+To apply a filter, just call one of the already defined functions: `applyBordersFilter` or `applySquaredFilter`.

 <div class="hint" title="Click me to see the signature of the applyFilter function">